iranroman/SpatialScaper/README.md

 ## Quick Examples for New Users

 Below we present the [example_generation.py](example_generation.py).
-The example generates 25 soundscapes, 1 minute long each, using audio clips from FSD50K, spatialized in the `bomb_shelter` room.
+The example generates 20 soundscapes, 1 minute long each, using audio clips from FSD50K, spatialized in the `gym` room.

 Execute as: